GrahamDumpleton/mod_wsgi/docs/user-guides/processes-and-threading.rst

 processes are recycled, among them ``maximum-requests``, ``inactivity-timeout``, ``request-timeout`` and ``cpu-time-limit``, together with timeouts that govern shutdown and request-handling deadlines.
-See :doc:`daemon-mode` for the conceptual model covering process-group sizing, recycling, and timeout choice, and the :doc:`../configuration-directives/WSGIDaemonProcess` reference for the full set of options.
+See :doc:`embedded-and-daemon-mode` for the conceptual model covering process-group sizing, recycling, and timeout choice, and the :doc:`../configuration-directives/WSGIDaemonProcess` reference for the full set of options.
 This guide is concerned only with the